stenq/LyfEvent/README.md

 Create Own Events Users can host their own events and invite others, either publicly or privately.
 Event creation includes details like time, location, event capacity, etc. (privately or publicly).
 Some additional ideas to consider: Event Recommendations based on user interests, past attendance, or friend activities.
 Integration with Social Media for easy sharing and invites.
 Ratings & Reviews for events or hosts.
 Ticketing Integration for events that require tickets.
 Safety Features like verified profiles, user reviews, or reporting mechanisms.

-Tech Stack to Use to Use: Django (Backend) JS, HTML/CSS, React.
+Tech Stack to Use to Use: Django (Backend), DRF(API), HTML/CSS, TailwindCSS, React.